425th Unmanned Systems Regiment (Ukraine): History

 Its FPV drones have been very successful against Russian forces, even going so far as destroying 20 tanks in a single day.
 It has also received very expensive equipment with some costing as high as $4 million.
 In addition to Unmanned Aerial Vehicles, it has also been using Unmanned Ground Vehicles.

 2022

 In September 2022, it was fighting during the 2022 Kharkiv counteroffensive.
 It saw combat during the Battle of Bakhmut conducting drone flights, artillery reconnaissance and combat support for over half a year.
-On the third day of the deployment in Bakhmut, it's positions were heavily struck by Russian forces causing damage to equipment.
+On the third day of the deployment in Bakhmut, its positions were heavily struck by Russian forces causing damage to equipment.
 It worked alongside the 77th Airmobile Brigade, facing tank assaults for a week and were ultimately able to destroy the tank with artillery support.
 Later, it worked alongside the 3rd Assault Brigade, conducting counterattacks on Klishchiivka, protecting the flanks and destroyed several targets with artillery support, airstrikes and HIMARS.
 It also saw combat during the Battle of Kupiansk, conducting reconnaissance and other tasks as well as evacuation of trapped personnel.